Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

 \item If $(s,t), (t,r) \in G^{(2)}$ then $(st,r)$ and $(s,tr)$ belong to $G^{(2)}$ and $(st)r = s(tr)$,

 \item for any $s \in G$ we have $(s,s^{-1}) \in G^{(2)}$ and if $s,r \in G$ satisfies $(s,r) \in G^{(2)}$, we have $s^{-1} (s r) = r$ and $(sr)r^{-1} = s$. \end{enumerate}

 We say that $G^{(2)}$ is the set of composable pairs.
-Axiom~\eqref{it:gpd1} shows that for products of three groupoid elements, there is no ambiguity in dropping the parentheses (as we do in groups), and simply writing $str$ for $(st)r$.
+Second axiom shows that for products of three groupoid elements, there is no ambiguity in dropping the parentheses, and simply writing $str$ for $(st)r$.
+A groupoid $G$ is a group if and only if its unit space $G^{(0)}$ is a singleton.

 Given a groupoid $G$ we shall write $G^{(0)} \ov{\mathrm{def}}{=} \{s^{-1}s : s \in G\}$ and refer to elements of $G^{(0)}$ as units and to $G^{(0)}$ itself as the unit space.
 Since $(s^{-1})^{-1} = s$ for any $s \in G$, we also have $G^{(0)} = \{ss^{-1} : s \in G\}$.
 We define the range and domain maps $r,d \co G \to G^{(0)}$ by